-A refusal or inability to cater for basic needs, including personal hygiene and appropriate clothing.
-Neglecting to seek assistance for medical issues.
-Not attending to living conditions - letting rubbish accumulate in the garden, or dirt to accumulate in the house.
-Hoarding items or animals.
-Neglecting household maintenance Hoarding Collecting a large number of animals in inappropriate conditions Non-compliance with health or care services Inability or unwillingness to take medication or treat illness or injury -- ---
+• A refusal or inability to cater for

+basic needs, including personal

+hygiene and appropriate clothing.

+- Neglecting to seek assistance for medical issues. - Not attending to living conditions

+- Neglecting household maintenance - Hoarding - Collecting a large number of animals in inappropriate conditions - Non-compliance with health or care services - Inability or unwillingness to take medication or treat illness or injury